Land0fChocolate/NewEmeraldRomHack/README.md

 - Origin move selection has a visual cursor bug when normal moves are selected, cursor selects 3rd or 4th move, return to main fight menu and then choose Origin move.
 - Some Pokemon in PC boxes have the top left corner of their front sprite snipped off.
 (Dodrio, Alakazam, Kyogre, Lanturn, Aerodactyl, Flygon, Salamence and more)
 - Move relearner doesn't list all of the possible moves to relearn, only the first ~15.

+# Frequently Asked Questions/Troubleshooting

+- The ROM doesn't patch
+There are other downloads on the Pokemon Energized Emerald Discord server to try.
+Make sure you're using a Trashman Pokemon Emerald ROM.

+- The game crashes during the introduction
+This is an emulator issue and I don't know why this happens.
+Try a different core on your emulator or a different emulator.
+I've had success with mBGA, Virtual Boy Advance and Pizza Boy on Android.

+- How do I put the game onto a cartridge?
+I have absolutely no idea.
+I don't even know if it's possible for pokeemeerald-expansion projects.

+- Cheats don't work!
+Yeah, not surprising.
+The format of the save file has been changed.
+Don't ask me to make cheats because I will not make them.

+- Will you add in more Pokemon?
+Nope.
+I feel 450 different species is enough and I don't want the game to get bogged down with bloat.

+- Will you make Mega Evolutions accessible earlier?
+Nope.
+The game is not designed for them in terms of difficulty curves and story themes.
+Besides, I feel like they don't add that much gameplay complexity to justify their inclusion and they can distract players from using new features like the multi ability system.

+- Will you increase Pokemon Storage Box size?
+Nope.
+I can't increase the Storage Box size any more due to GBA limitations.
+I feel 450 spaces is just enough and can work for a living dex anyway.

+- Is there any documentation?
+Yes.
+There are doc files included with the ROM download.

+- I'm stuck in the post game!
+There's a post game story guide in the docs.
+I've tried to make it obvious to tell players where to go but I will keep trying to improve it.

 # Credits